+The purpose of this work, our purpose is to extend the application of the GIS tools in the photovoltaic field, not only to the resource location, but in the operation and maintenance of PV power plants as well.
+This is really of interest in large plants.
+Early fault detection may result in a significant improvement of the power plant performance, and the inclusion of spatial information is a novel approach that may lead to new predictive and preventive maintenance programs.

-This study aims to evaluate the potential of a specifically designed GIS tool in the location of PV faults and degradation effects on a PV power plant field working in real operation conditions.
-The proposed tool has been applied to two representative PV plants: a 108 kWp grid connected power plant and a 9 kWp self-consumption power plant.
+This study aims to evaluate the potential of a specifically designed GIS tool in the location of PV faults and analysis of the degradation effects on PV power plants working in real operation conditions.
+As cases study, the proposed tool has been applied to two representative PV plants: a 108 kW peak power (kWp) grid connected power plant and a 9 kWp self-consumption power plant.

 The most commonly spread real degradation effects and faults impacts on the field, observable or measurable, that affect or may affect the future production of energy of the photovoltaic plants have been included in the analysis.
 Only faults on the PV modules have been included.
-Wiring degradation, inverters faults and aging and other electrical and mechanical malfunctions have been excluded from the preliminary version of the developed tool, although it is able to include them in future versions.
+Wiring degradation, inverter faults, aging and other electrical and mechanical malfunctions have been excluded from the preliminary version of the developed tool, although they may be include in future versions.

-This article is organized into six further sections.
+This article is organized in five sections.
 First, a brief review of the most common PV faults is exposed.
 Then, the methodology and the tool characteristics are described.
-In section 4 the application of the developed tool is exposed.
-In this section two representative cases study are fully described and results of the developed tool implementation are discussed in section 5.
+In section 4, the application of the developed tool is exposed and two representative cases study are fully described including the results discussion of the developed GIS tool implementation.
 Finally, last section includes the main conclusions and future research directions.

 2. State of the art of PV modules defects

-The bibliography defines a failure in a photovoltaic module as an effect that degrades the module power output which is not reversed by normal operation or, on the other hand creates a safety issue.
+The literature defines a failure in a photovoltaic module as an effect that degrades the module power output which is not reversed by normal operation or, on the other hand creates a safety issue.
 Sometimes, both effects can occur simultaneously.
 A purely aesthetic problem is, then, not considered as a failure of the PV module.
-Wiring and modules degradation, mismatches, dust and PV cells defects and faults, are considered as failures of PV modules [5].
+Wiring and modules degradation, mismatches, dust and PV cells defects and faults, are considered as failures of PV modules [10].

 A systematic review has been conducted in order to show the state of the art in this field with precision.
-According to [6], a systematic review is defined as a process to identify the core of a narrative review which may result worth of interest in practice.
+According to Urra Medina et al., a systematic review is defined as a process to identify the core of a narrative review which may result worth of interest in practice [11].
 In this case, the identification of the review purpose answers the question “which PV faults are the most representative in the literature and may affect more significantly to the power production of a PV plant?”.
-This research question, as required in the systematic review methodology, is delimited, accessible and distinguishable in the literature [7].
+This research question, as required in the systematic review methodology, is delimited, accessible and distinguishable in the literature [12].
 Thus, the following bound conditions for the review have been applied:

 Sources: only papers from indexed international journals, scientific books edited by international editors, international conference proceedings, technical review reports from prestigious international organizations and open access Ph.D.
 Thesis have been included in the research.